Tips, Tricks, And Advice To Help You Avoid Jet Lag

 If you are traveling for an important event such as a business meeting or looking at properties to buy, try to arrive a few days early.
 This will give you time to recover from the worst of the jet lag and give the best account of yourself.

 Book a window seat where you can place your pillow on the window for a more comfortable sleep.
-Another benefit of a window seat is not being disturbed by the person next to you if they want to get up during the flight.
+Another benefit of a window seat is the person sitting next to you can get up during the flight without disturbing you.

 Avoid the back of the plane for a few good reasons.
 In the very last row, seats may not recline, so you won’t be as comfortable as you might be.
 The back of the plane also gets the worst of the turbulence.
 If you have a bumpy flight this can disturb your sleep.
 Being at the back of the plane also means you will be last off the plane and last in line queuing for the immigration desks.